pratham2008/signalscope/README.md

 ## Direct Prediction Interface

-The repository also exposes the required single-image prediction function:
+The repository also exposes the required single-image prediction function.
+It returns the predicted label and confidence for a single image:

 ```python
 from predict import predict